deoktr/pof/README.md

 ## Development

-Project:
+Project directory structure:

-- `pof`: contains all the pof source code
+- `pof`: contains all the pof source code.
-  - `pof/obfuscator`: contains obfuscators
+  - `pof/obfuscator`: contains obfuscators.
-  - `pof/stager`: contains satgers
+  - `pof/stager`: contains satgers.
-  - `pof/evasion`: contains evasions
+  - `pof/evasion`: contains evasions.
-  - `pof/utils`: all shared code between stager, obfuscator and evasion
+  - `pof/utils`: all shared code between stager, obfuscator and evasion.
-- `wip`: work in progress code that will eventually make its way inside the main code base
+- `wip`: work in progress code that will eventually make its way inside the main code base.
-- `tests`: unit tests for pof
+- `tests`: unit tests for pof.
-- `scripts`: some useful scripts to develop or use pof
+- `scripts`: some useful scripts to develop or use pof.
-- `yara`: some yara rules to detect pof obfuscated code
+- `yara`: some yara rules to detect pof obfuscated code.

-Setup:
+Setup dev environment:

 ```bash
 python3 -m venv venv